 First generation IBM PS/1

 The first IBM PS/1s, released in June 1990, emphasized ease of setup and use.
 They weren’t very expandable, and they stored IBM PC DOS in ROM, much like a Tandy 1000.
-This made them fast, but then you lost the benefit if you wanted to upgrade to a later version of DOS.
+This made them boot quickly, but then you lost the benefit if you wanted to upgrade to a later version of PC DOS or MS DOS.
 IBM bundled a lot of mouse-based software with it, including Prodigy, the online service it launched in partnership with Sears.
+It sported an Intel 80286 processor, 512 KB or 1 MB of memory, 1.44 MB floppy disk drive, and a 30 mb hard disk.

 Technically, the PS/1 had an industry standard ISA architecture.
 From a practical standpoint it didn’t make much difference.
 Aside from adding memory or swapping the hard drive, you didn’t have much in the way of options for expanding or upgrading it.
-Making matters worse, IBM put the power supply in the monitor, kind of like how Coleco put the Adam power supply in the printer.
+Making matters worse, IBM put the DC power supply in the monitor, kind of like how Coleco put the Adam power supply in the printer.
 This gave you a more compact and easy to set up system, but it meant you had to use an IBM monitor.

 Consumers in the early 1990s shied away from IBM, fearing vendor lock-in.
 The first generation IBM PS/1 line didn’t do anything to really help that.
 It was cheaper than a PS/2.
 But other mass-market PCs, such as Packard Bell, were a lot more expandable and you could mix and match parts more readily.
 They were also cheaper.
 If you wanted higher quality, companies like AST, Compaq, and Dell were getting into mass market retail too.